Renew Your Oral Health with Comprehensive Periodontal Therapy

-Come in for an assessment, and we’ll create your treatment plan.
+Come in for an assessment, and we’ll create your individualized treatment plan.
 Each gum disease case is unique, but we typically begin with the least invasive procedure.
-We’ll discuss controllable factors (lifestyle) and uncontrollable (family history of disease) affecting your gum health.
+We’ll discuss controllable (lifestyle) and uncontrollable (family history of disease) factors affecting your gum health.

 - Step 2

-Scaling and root planing helps fight mild to moderate cases of periodontal disease.
-We clean the tooth’s root surface, remove plaque and bacteria below the gumline, and smooth the area, so it’s harder for bacteria to hold.
-Another non-invasive periodontal therapy includes targeted medication or antibiotics to fight the infection directly.
+Scaling and root planing help fight mild to moderate cases of periodontal disease.
+We clean the tooth’s root surface, remove plaque and bacteria below the gumline, and smooth the surface area so it’s harder for bacteria to adhere.
+Another non-invasive periodontal therapy includes targeted medication or antibiotics to fight infection directly.
 We monitor progress and move on to the next steps if needed.

 - Step 3

 Surgical options include gum grafts or bone grafts.
-Gum grafts protect the tooth root when there’s advanced gum recession, and bone grafts help grow new bone in place of bone loss.
+Gum grafts protect the tooth root when there’s advanced gum recession, and bone grafts help grow new bone when there is bone loss.
 Gum flap surgery is another option where gums are temporarily separated from teeth to clean the affected root thoroughly.
 Additional options include pocket reduction surgery and dental crown lengthening.